Geonovum/KP-APIs/API-strategie-extensies/ext-beveiliging.md

 https://tools.ietf.org/html/rfc7800
 https://tools.ietf.org/html/rfc7231#section-6.5.4

-In all three cases access control logic is seperated from business logic.

 <!--First, it is established whether the requester (principal) has a valid authorisation(i.e. token is valid) then it is established whether this authorisation is valid for a requested resource.
 In case the requester is not authorised or the authorisation cannot be established, for example, the resource is required to establish authorisation and the resource does not exist, then a status error code `403 Forbidden` is returned.
 In this way, no information is returned about the existence of a resource to a non-authorised principal.